-No one likes interviewing.
-Not professionals, not adults, and certainly not students competing for a sought after place in their preferred school.
-Unfortunately, to be considered for most schools in Hong Kong, requires going through an interview.
+To be considered for most schools in Hong Kong, requires going through an interview.
 Not fun, I know, but it doesn’t have to be traumatic either.
 The key to “acing” an interview is adequate preparation.
-Why?
-Because if you are prepared, you will be more confident.
-And if you are more confident, you will do the best job of representing yourself.
+If you are prepared, you will be more confident and do the best job of representing yourself.
 So, let’s get you prepared!

 First, a few basics:

-Be on Time: Know Where You’re Going as being late is never acceptable.
-Better yet, be early.
-Be early is important as you will allow yourself, and more importantly your child time to settle in to a new environment.
-Don’t be too early though as your child may lose patient by waiting for too long.
+Be on Time: Know where you’re going, as being late is never acceptable.
+Being early will allow yourself, and your child time to settle in to a new environment.
+Don’t be too early though as your child may lose patience waiting for too long.

 Manners, Manners, Manners!: Sit up straight.
 Don’t fiddle with your hands, hair etc. Look at the interviewer when engaging in conversation.
 Always say please and thank you.

-Follow instructions: be co-operative and always listen for instructions.
+Follow Instructions: Be co-operative and always listen to instructions.
 The interviewers have no way to assess your ability if you do not do what you are told to.

 Most importantly, be prepared for the following interview activities: